 ReligionLink (ReligionLink.com) offers primers on many faiths and beliefs, such as Sikhism, Native American spirituality, Wicca/Paganism, atheists and more.

-Religion Newswriters’ Religion Stylebook (religionstylebook.com) has entries on religions and lists information on titles, scripture and history
+Religion Newswriters’ Religion Stylebook (religionstylebook.com) has entries on religions and lists information on titles, scripture and history.

 The Pluralism Project at Harvard University posts news and research about minority faiths (www.pluralism.org/).